N26 Review: What is it and should you have one?

 |Dedicated customer support||N||N||Y|

 What are the N26 card fees?

-N26 offers fee-free spending while abroad for all account holders and free worldwide cash withdrawal for N26 Black and N26 Metal account holders.
+N26 offers fee-free spending while abroad for all account holders and free worldwide cash withdrawal for N26 You and N26 Metal account holders.
 If you have an N26 current account then you can withdraw cash for free in the UK but any foreign currency is charged at 1.7% of the value of the cash being withdrawn.

 N26 does not currently offer an authorised overdraft so if you go overdrawn you will be charged 14.9% EAR (equivalent annual rate).
 The interest is accrued on a daily basis but charged quarterly from your N26 account.
 N26 have an £80 limit on fees per calendar month.
 According to their UK website an overdraft facility is coming to N26 soon.

-The N26 Black card has a monthly fee of £4.90 which gives the cardholder additional features such as free worldwide cash withdrawals and 10 extra saving spaces.
-The N26 Metal card has a monthly fee of £14.90 which gives the cardholder all of the features of both the current and black cards as well as lounge key access in selected airports, travel and purchase protection insurance, dedicated customer support and partner offers.
+The N26 You card has a monthly fee of £4.90 which gives the cardholder additional features such as free worldwide cash withdrawals and 10 extra saving spaces.
+The N26 Metal card has a monthly fee of £14.90 which gives the cardholder all of the features of both the current and You cards as well as lounge key access in selected airports, travel and purchase protection insurance, dedicated customer support and partner offers.

 N26 card features